MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

      For [!INCLUDE[server](../developer/includes/server.md)], the default path is the [!INCLUDE[prodinstallpath](../developer/includes/prodinstallpath.md)]\\Service\\Add-ins folder.

-7. Connect a [!INCLUDE[server.md](../developer/includes/server.md)] instance to the converted database.
+7.  <!-- for multitenant, you have to configure the server for multitenancy first-->Connect a [!INCLUDE[server.md](../developer/includes/server.md)] instance to the converted database.

     Use the [!INCLUDE[admintool](../developer/includes/admintool.md)] or the [Set-NAVServerConfiguration cmdlet](https://go.microsoft.com/fwlink/?linkid=401394) to connect a [!INCLUDE[nav_server](../developer/includes/nav_server_md.md)] instance to the converted database.